Get Tangem

 3. Ledger

 Launched in 2019 by Ledger, the Nano X is a non-custodial hardware wallet that supports over 5,500 cryptocurrencies.
 It features Bluetooth connectivity, allowing users to manage assets via the Ledger Live mobile app on iOS and Android devices.
-The device is equipped with a CC EAL5+ certified secure element to safeguard private keys.
+The device uses a CC EAL5+ certified secure element to safeguard private keys.

 Pros: